nalarbp/nalarbp.github.io/_pages/about.md

 **Bioinformatician**
 _UQ Centre for Clinical Research (May 2022 - Present)_
-After I submitted my PhD thesis in April 2022, I worked as a part-time Bioinformatician at UQ Centre for Clinical Research (UQCCR) under supervision of Dr Brian Forde.
+I am working as a part-time Bioinformatician at UQ Centre for Clinical Research (UQCCR) under supervision of Dr Brian Forde.
 My primary responsibility is to carry out large-scale bacterial genome analysis and contribute to developing a web-based application for real-time tracking of drug-resistant bacteria identified from hospitals in Queensland.
 My research includes but is not limited to analysing population structure, AMR factors, genetic diversity, cluster identification and visualisation tools development.
 This research and development work aims to improve prevention and control of hospital-acquired infections.

 **Teaching Assistant**
 _The University of Queensland (Jul 2018 - December 2022)_